Storyyeller/Krakatau/README.md

 Krakatau provides an assembler and disassembler for Java bytecode, which allows you to convert binary classfiles to a human readable text format, make changes, and convert it back to a classfile, even for obfuscated code.
 You can also create your own classfiles from scratch by writing bytecode manually, and can examine and compare low level details of Java binaries.
 Unlike `javap`, the Krakatau disassembler can handle even highly obfuscated code, and the disassembled output can be reassembled into a classfile.

-Krakatau's assembler syntax is mostly a superset of Jasmin syntax with some minor incompatibilities, but unlike Jasmin, Krakatau has full support for all Java 18 features and even supports some undocumented features found in old versions of the JVM.
+Krakatau's assembler syntax is mostly a superset of Jasmin syntax with some minor incompatibilities, but unlike Jasmin, Krakatau has full support for the Java 19 bytecode specification and even supports some undocumented features found in old versions of the JVM.
+For an overview of the assembler syntax, see the [tutorial](docs/assembly_tutorial.md) or [complete specification](docs/assembly_specification.md).

 ## Installation